florianmaitz/Documentation/BrainAmp/README.md

   - *ECG stickers
   - Paper towels (to clean up extra gel)
   - *Masks and latex gloves if needed.
 - Measure your participant's head.
-We have three [[cap sizes]]: 54, 56, 58
+We have three [[EEG Cap]]: 54, 56, 58
 - Prepare the adequate cap with the electrodes.
 - Check the necessary USBs are available: [[HASP Key]] for software (Purple/Blue)